mxmkrz/T-Medical-Center-System/doc/docs/pages/description.md

     Nurses can monitor events for all the time,for the day,for the nexrt hour.
     Also they can set the status and reason for cancel of an event.
+Admin:

+    Admin can create medical staff.Admin have access to all pages